Healthcare Furniture

 Patient-room furniture, bedside units, wardrobes, and waiting seating

-Nurse stations, treatment room furniture, storage, and public areas
+Nurse stations, consultation rooms, storage, admin offices, and public areas

 Material, cleaning, durability, and available supplier documentation